bluelouie/express-react-freedom/README.md

 ### Un-opinionated?

 There is no style loader, http library, css framework, or any other bells and whistles so you can use what you want, how you want it with no push back.

 Which is also the reason I didn't use create-react-app

 ## Development

 Run `npm install` to install all the packages plus all @types so Typescript wont yell at you at the start.

 To start the project as a whole, run:

 ```
+npm run build
 npm start
 ```